How to become a payroll administrator

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a higher or degree apprenticeship

-You could apply directly for job vacancies.
-Some employers will expect you to have GCSEs at grades 9 to 4 (A* to C), or equivalent, including maths.
+You could apply directly for jobs.
+Employers will expect you to have GCSEs at grades 9 to 4 (A* to C), or equivalent, including maths.

-While experience in payroll isn't always essential, a background in bookkeeping and accounts could help improve your job prospects.
+While experience in payroll is not always essential to start, a background in bookkeeping or accounts could help improve your job prospects.

 You can find out more about careers in payroll from The Chartered Institute of Payroll Professionals.